UPDATE: Man convicted of leaving the scene after death of Sadie Alvarado

 This is a joint investigation by the Iowa Department of Public Safety’s Division of Criminal Investigation, Lee County Sheriff’s Office, Lee County Attorney’s Office and the Lee County Medical Examiner’s Office.

-ORIGINAL: Law enforcement are investigating a dead body found in rural Lee County.
+Law enforcement are investigating a dead body found in rural Lee County.

 According to a press release from the Iowa Department of Public Safety, it was the body of a white female in her early to mid-20's.